 For better or worse (and we can safely rule out the former), there’s nothing much any of us can do about this megacorporate habit.
-According to a 2015 survey in Business Weekly, the most common excuses for rebranding were:
+According to a 2015 survey in Business Weekly, the top 5 excuses cited for rebranding were:

 • political correctness gone perfectly sensible

 • to avoid any risk of hilarity in a world that’s more deeply divided along dialectical fault-lines than ever

 • to respect local ethnic, religious and cultural groups, especially the violent ones